 Sell Your Home as if Selling Your Life

-When you sell your home, it is almost like selling all of the aspects of your life.
-Everything from your neighbors, your lawn, your school district and your nearby commercial stores come into play whenever you place your home on the market.
+When you sell your home, it is like selling all the aspects of your life.
+Everything from your neighbors, your lawn, your school district, and your nearby commercial stores come into play whenever you place your home on the market.
 Just because you have the number of bathrooms and bedrooms that a customer is looking for, that doesn’t mean that your real estate is the one that will make buyers see their new home.

 Marketing Your Home